vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 ```

 Without the asset pipleline you’d have to set up your own thing to write your JS and CSS via a higher-level language like CoffeeScript and Sass.
-I believe for beginners this setup part can be a pain and therefore the asset pipleline helps newbies to get going faster.
+I believe for beginners this setup part can be a pain and therefore the asset pipleline helps newbies to get going and play with cool toys faster.
 Doing this by hand is a good exercise and important to grasp—but not right away.
 CoffeeScript and Sass are supported by default.

 Awesome, minified, faster websites with fewer requests right out of the gate without any extra work.
 Take that 2010!